 With the support of a strong farming and agricultural foundation, Delta has grown into three thriving communities: Ladner, Tsawwassen and North Delta.
 We are a vibrant municipality that is rich in soil and water, rich in history and industry, and especially rich in people.

-Delta was incorporated as The Corporation of Delta in 1879.
+Delta was incorporated as The City of Delta in 1879.
 Although often referred to as City of Delta, the municipality has always held its original incorporated name.
-Learn more about The Corporation of Delta, including a recent initiative launched to change Delta's designation from a Corporation to a City.
+Learn more about The City of Delta, including a recent initiative launched to change Delta's designation from a City to a City.

 Archaeological evidence shows that Aboriginal people had seasonal settlements near the present-day Alex Fraser Bridge at the Glenrose and St. Mungo cannery sites over 8,000 years ago.
 Other aboriginal settlement sites, on the west side of the Beach Grove golf course and along the shores of the Strait of Georgia, date back 4,000 years.